We may earn income from links in this post. Please read this Disclosure for details.

 This traditional bowl made of volcanic stone is used as part of a mortar pestle for grinding spices, making salsas and guacamole.
 It’s one of the most important tools of the Oaxacan kitchen.

 The size and weight of a molcajete de carne means it takes center stage in the middle of the table.
-There will be a basket of warm tortillas.

-Each person builds their own tortilla by topping it with grilled arrachera (beef flank), a strip of nopal cactus, some Oaxacan queso fresco or string cheese, avocado, onion, chistorra sausage.
+Each person builds their own tortilla by topping it with grilled arrachera (beef flank), a strip of nopal cactus, Oaxacan queso fresco or string cheese, avocado, onion, chistorra sausage.

 Try it: A molcajete de carne is popular throughout Oaxaca but in Puerto Escondido, try it at Antojitos Regionales Las Juquileñas (Google Map).

-Moles – Red, Black, Yellow, Green and Others
+17. Moles: Red, Black, Yellow, Green and Others

 Enjoy Oaxaca moles and tlayudas and more at La Juliqueña.(Credit: Michele Peterson)